The views expressed by the host on this program make more sense than anybody anywhere is saying.

 And if you're really worried about skepticism, which you're not, you want more of it, you could simply eliminate the skepticism by assuring the beloved yet microscopically tiny audience at CNN of what the truth of the law is.

-Any document submitted by the White House bound to be seen as a political document.
+Any document submitted by the White House bound to be seen as a political document?

 No, you want people to see it as a political document.

-Earlier this week and last, when I suggested that the uh Democrats are trying to figure out a way to get themselves back on the right side of this, apparently.
+Earlier this week and last, when I suggested that the Democrats are trying to figure out a way to get themselves back on the right side of this, apparently, this is probably not going over well in the New York Times, and apparently it ain't working.

-If all these stories about how they're trying to destroy Petraeus' reputation, sully the credibility of the report.
+If all these stories about how they're trying to destroy Petraeus' reputation, sully the credibility of the report, which, frankly, to be honest, I'm happy to see I want them to go over to Cliff and stay off the cliff on this.

-While George Bush is in the White House, I want the American people to know this because I don't care what polls show about support for the war.
+I want the American people to know this because I don't care what polls show about support for the war.

 The one thing that we know is the American people do not like losing.

-And if the Democrats can engineer this, and they try to saddle it around Bush and his neck, which they're not going to be able to do because we have the sound bites.
+And if the Democrats can engineer this and they try to saddle it around Bush and his neck, which they're not going to be able to do because we have the sound bites.

 We are going to pummel this country with everything these Democrats have said all year about this.